AutoMQ/kafka-provider-comparison/README.md

 - Add horizontal automated comparisons for Kafka Providers such as Confluent/Aiven/Redpanda/WarpStream/Pulsar
 - Support comparison of elasticity, i.e., how long it takes for the Client to recover from scaling actions
 - Add tests related to Kafka compatibility.
+- More visually appealing and readable comparative reports.